Proven Methods to Secure a Successful Lemon Law Outcome

 Tip #3: Know What a "Reasonable Number of Attempts" at Repair Means, and Who Can Provide Them

 Generally, California law holds that four attempts at repairing your vehicle's defect are enough, and you are unlikely to see a different result from additional attempts.
 However, if the problem is likely to cause serious bodily injury or death, two attempts may be enough.
-You must ensure that the repair shop that attempts to fix the defect is an authorized repair facility that has been certified by the manufacturer of your vehicle to perform the repairs.
-While you can go to the dealership where you purchased or leased the car, you also may go to another authorized repair facility for the repairs.
-Failing to use an authorized repair facility for the repairs not only will not count toward the number of repair attempts required by the Lemon Law, but it also can void your warranty.
+You must ensure that the repair shop that attempts to fix the defect is an authorized dealership that has been certified by the manufacturer of your vehicle to perform the repairs.
+While you can go to the dealership where you purchased or leased the car, you also may go to another dealership for the repairs.
+Failing to use an authorized dealership for the repairs not only will not count toward the number of repair attempts required by the Lemon Law, but it also can void your warranty.

 Tip #4: Contact an Experienced Lemon Law Attorney